Shopping Online with Gift Cards

 In another way, certificates are of paper, therefore easier for the merchant to create and they may offer them in smaller denominations.
 The plastic gift cards are an expense to the merchant or store, however, they are usually in larger denominations, and if the customer does not use all of the gift card, (the average is $50) they get to keep the rest as pure profit.

 Gift cards cannot so easily be counterfeited as gift certificates.
-But they cost the retailer anywhere from .50 to $3 each gift card, and there are setup costs by another company that can go as high as $50,000!
+But they cost the retailer anywhere from .50 to $3 each gift card, and when there are setup costs by another company that can go as high as $50,000!

 In both cases, gift cards and gift certificates, if you let them gather dust long enough you may find the business has gone under, and can no longer honour the card or certificate.
 You miss out on your purchasing power.